SHANMUGAAPRIYANM/M2-Embedded_PerformLED/1_Requirements/README.md

    ## Opportunities
     1.Program can be made more complex by adding more components.
    ## Threats
-    1.There are advanced programs which are simple to learn is out already.
+    1.There are advanced programs which are simple to learn already avialable.
 # High Level Requirements
 | Id    	| Description     	| Status      	|
 |-------	|-----------------	|-------------	|